 - Mock interviews and feedback from partnership employers

-We are an accredited training provider with the British Safety Council and Qualsafe Awards.
+We are an accredited training provider with the British Safety Council, ProQual and Qualsafe Awards.
 We aim to provide quality and affordable training using qualified and industry experienced trainers.
-Our training is delivered each month at our bespoke training centre based in Salford.
+We also offer online training and CSCS workshops and practical support to pass tests.

 |Level 2 Manual Handling and Safe Lifting (RQF)||½ day|